Role of electron-electron interactions in $M$-valley twisted transition metal dichalcogenides

 While we have only considered a single twist angle in this section, we find that the density of states is qualitatively similar for twist angles $\lesssim 5^\circ$ for which the moir\'e effect is strong.
 For larger twist angles, the distinction between aligned and antialigned stacking is reduced and the moir\'e potentials are weaker compared to the kinetic energy scale set by the twist angle.
 This is evident from the Lifshitz transition $\nu \propto |V_z|$ between layer-polarized and layer-hybridized regimes, as shown in the SM \cite{Note1}.

 \textit{Correlated insulator at half-filling} --- Finally, we consider the symmetry-broken correlated insulator at half filling ($\nu = 3$) of the low-energy moir\'e bands.
-To describe these correlated states, it is convenient to introduce the single-particle density matrix $\hat{\rho}(\bm k)=\langle c_{s\tau,\bm k}^\dag c_{s\tau,\bm k} \rangle$.
+To describe these correlated states, it is convenient to introduce the single-particle density matrix $\hat{\rho}(\bm k) = \langle c_{s\tau\bm Q,\bm k}^\dag c_{s'\tau'\bm Q',\bm k} \rangle$, where $\bm k$ is restricted to the supercell Brillouin zone and $\bm Q$ labels associated reciprocal lattice vectors of the enlarged cell.
+In the absence of spontaneous breaking of moir\'e translational symmetry $\bm Q \in \{ \bm 0 \}$.
 Different Hartree–Fock symmetry-broken ansatzes correspond to different choices of $\hat{\rho}(\bm k)$, subject to the constraints $( 1/ N_\text{m} ) \sum_{\bm k}\mathrm{Tr}[\hat{\rho}(\bm k)] = \nu$ and $\hat{\rho}^2(\bm k) = \hat{\rho}(\bm k)$ which enforce charge conservation and the Pauli principle.
-For simplicity, and to illustrate the general principles, we consider only states that conserve valley charge and moir\'e translational symmetry.
-In this case, $\hat{\rho}(\bm k)$ is diagonal in valley and moir\'e periodic.
-Moreover, we can take it diagonal in spin because of the (approximate) spin SU(2) symmetry of the noninteracting theory.
-Our analysis excludes, for example, possible intervalley-coherent order, or charge density waves and layer ferromagnets (that break $\mathcal M_z$) which as discussed earlier requires broken moir\'e translational symmetry.
-At half filling, under these assumptions, there are two HF \textit{ansatzes} yielding phases that spontaneously break time-reversal symmetry: (1) a fully spin-polarized state ($S=3/2$) that equally populates the three $M$ valleys and thus preserves $\mathcal C_{3z}$ rotation symmetry, and (2) a partially spin-polarized ($S=1/2$) nematic state which breaks $\mathcal C_{3z}$.
-As shown in Fig.\ \ref{fig:fig8}(a), for aligned stacking the nematic state is favored for stronger interactions (smaller $\epsilon$).
-For weaker interactions, the isotropic state is favored but the energy difference is only several meV.
-For antialigned stacking, shown in Fig.\ \ref{fig:fig8}(b), the isotropic state is the ground state with a transition to a gapless nematic state as the interaction strength is reduced and $V_z$ increases.
-The latter may be identified experimentally from the anisotropic conductivity $\sigma_{xx} - \sigma_{yy}$ or $\sigma_{xy} + \sigma_{yx}$ which are nonzero only in the absence of $\mathcal C_{3z}$ symmetry.
-In both cases, the magnitude of the correlated gap depends weakly on the interlayer bias.
-As expected, it decreases when the ratio between the bandwidth, which is controlled by twist angle and $V_z$ (see Fig.\ \ref{fig:fig3}), and the interaction strength, controlled by $\epsilon$, increases.
-For larger twist angles, the gap closes yielding a partially spin-polarized (nearly) isotropic metal.
-This is shown in Fig.\ \ref{fig:fig8}(c) and (d) for twisting near aligned and antialigned stacking, respectively.
+For simplicity, and to illustrate the general principles, we only consider states that conserve valley charge conservation, but allow for broken moir\'e translational symmetry.
+In this case, $\hat{\rho}(\bm k)$ is diagonal in valley space.
+Note that this analysis excludes intervalley-coherent order.
+We then consider five HF ansatzes at half filling, that are listed in Table \ref{tab:HF}, of which two break break moir\'e translational symmetry.
+In particular, we consider a rectangular $2\times 1$ reconstruction which breaks $\mathcal C_{3z}$ symmetry.
+This is justified by the projective $\mathcal M_z$ eigenbasis for aligned stacking \cite{calugaru_moire_2025}, as discussed above, and the nesting of the Fermi surface for antialigned stacking near half filling.